Khutzeymateen: Valley of the Grizzly Bears

 Trip details

-A non-refundable deposit of $2000 is due upon booking.
+A non-refundable deposit of $2500CAD (+tax) is due upon booking.
 Remaining balance is due 90 days prior to departure.
 Given the nature of our seasonal business and the relatively small window of operation, cancellations within 90 days of departure are non refundable unless the dates in question are able to be filled.
 We will make every attempt to try and fill your spot in order to issue a full refund (minus a 10% transaction fee), but if unable we reserve the right to keep payment.
 Travel insurance is required.

 Note: When booking, you can request your preferred cabin type—either a single berth or, if traveling with a partner, a double berth cabin.
-We will do our best to accommodate your request, though you may be paired with another guest in a double room.
+We will do our best to accommodate your request, though you may be paired with another guest (of sam gender) in a double room.
 Final cabin assignments are made by the crew upon your arrival on board.

 • Prince Rupert is located on the north coast of British Columbia, about 750 kilometers (465 miles) north of Vancouver, BC.
 Air Canada offers direct flights from Vancouver International Airport (YVR) to Prince Rupert Airport (YPR), located on Denby Island, from there you will take an organized shuttle and ferry to arrive in Prince Rupert.